micrjames/Collection/README.md

 ```
 coll.getElement(2);
 ```
-And we can also get the length of the Collection.
+And we can also get the size of the Collection.
 ```
-coll.length();
+coll.size;
 ```
 ## Project Status
 As this code is intended to be a part of a project in itself, this project is still in progress and will be until that project is completed.